Soldie/Arms-Commander/README.md

 # Alpha Version 0.0.3
 1. Added the Ruby-based Android APK Malware Injection Module
 2. Also forked over the required Java Signing Apps and required keys and certificates

+# Why Isn't There a Windows Version?
+So normally, as AC is a python script/program, then in theory it should work on Windows right?
+Well, no. And I can explain.

+AC is a simple menu that automates several popular tools in Kali Linux.
+And it only works with Kali Linux tools, and requires it's specifications, like System-Level Root and it's unique upstream kernel.
+You most certainly can get it working on Ubuntu, but that requires a lot of customization and a lot of Linux-breaking commands.
+I'd say, you are much better off just installing a VM image of Kali Linux in accordance to their guidelines: https://www.kali.org/downloads/ and here: http://docs.kali.org/category/installation

+# Do I need a official hard disk installation of Kali Linux?
+For most users, never.
+The question is, do you want to end up breaking your HDD install of Kali Linux and being forced to reinstall everything and possibly lose your work?
+Does the benefits outweigh the costs?

+I have two installs of Kali.
+One is my HDD install on my laptop.
+And another is a VM image running on Hyper-V Server, with a Windows Server 2016 install acting as "Host".

+If you have the following issues, then maybe you do require a HDD install of Kali Linux:
+1. Password crackers like Aircrack-ng, JohnTheRipper, RainbowCrack running way too slowly, because it's a Virtual Machine image that cannot take advantage of the actual hardware.
+You might need a actual hard-disk install of Kali Linux.
+2. Any external Wi-Fi card compatibility issues with VirtualBox + Kali VM Images.
+If you have trouble getting your external network card running and being detected normally, you MIGHT need to install a HDD copy.
+BUT, you should first consider just making a persistent USB installation.
+Now I know the official guide is a bit hard: http://docs.kali.org/downloading/kali-linux-live-usb-persistence but I personally felt that this older version of the guide: , using fdisk was much better written.